 This information has been reviewed and adapted for use in South Carolina by P.H.
-Schmutz, HGIC Food Safety Specialist, HGIC E.H.
+Schmutz, HGIC Information Specialist, HGIC, E.H.
 Hoyle, Professor Food Safety Specialist, Clemson University.
-(New 03/99.)
+Revised 02/17, New 03/99.

 There are so many varieties of sausages!
 How long can you store them—and where?
 Are they fully cooked or not?
 The following background information will answer these questions and others.
 Use the storage chart as a guideline for proper handling.

 Types of Sausages: Sausages are either ready to eat or not.
 They can be made from red meat, poultry or a combination.
 Uncooked sausages include fresh (bulk, patties or links) and smoked sausages.
 Ready-to-eat sausages are dry, semi-dry and/or cooked.
 Dry sausages may be smoked, unsmoked or cooked.
 Semi-dry sausages are usually heated in the smokehouse to fully cook the product and partially dry it.

 Sausage Labeling Information: Let the label be your guide to sausage selection, handling and — if applicable — cooking.
 It will list the safe handling and cooking instructions, the nutrient content and the ingredients.
 Safe handling instructions are mandatory for all raw or partially cooked meat and poultry products.
 The label must say “Keep Refrigerated” if the sausage is perishable.
 Product dating is optional but the manufacturer may have affixed a date.

 All ingredients in the product must be listed in the ingredient statement in order of predominance from the one weighing the most listed first to the one weighing the least listed last.